 11. Citizen OCTAVIA Men’s Automatic Watch

 Citizen's Octavia watch, a member of its popular Signature series, is in many ways a stark counterpoint to Seiko's perennial timepiece.
 Despite comfortably occupying a position among the best automatic watches under 1000 dollars, it's still significantly higher in price than the Seiko 5.
 But that's because this is a luxury watch through and through.
-The bold numbering and face design is striking, and that's doubly true for the small window that gives you access into the inner workings.
+The bold numbering and face design is striking, and that's doubly true for the small window that gives you an insight into the inner workings.
 It would be insincere to call it a skeleton watch, but the ability to glimpse at the gears is a nice aesthetic touch.
-But the real feature that separates this from other automatic watches for men is Eco-Drive technology.
+But the real feature that separates this from other automatic watches for men is its Eco-Drive technology.
 This allows it to be powered by solar energy and maintain a higher level of accuracy in timekeeping.
 Its power reserve lasts for a respectable 42 hours of disuse.

 12. Fossil ME3098 Automatic Self Wind Watch

 There are few if any watches that look quite like the Fossil ME3098.
 It takes the slight art deco sensibilities of the Townsman and kicks them into overdrive with pronounced Roman numerals and stark black markers that evoke the sense of a 1920s clock tower along with an open skeleton window offering a look into almost the entire guts of the timepiece.
-If you're looking for an even more detailed glimpse of the watch's insides, the open back offers that.
-All of it is cast in and opulent two tone style that blends together pink and maroon into a distinctive design.
+If you're looking for an even more detailed glimpse of the watch's insides, the open back offers just that.
+All of it is cast in an opulent two-tone style that blends together pink and maroon into a distinctive design.